PurplePatches/final-project-tabasco/to-do-social-network.md

 TO DO "social network"

 - set up proper validation for register and log in

-- is users table set up correctly?

-- how to make modal visible?

 - how to refactor routing with await and async?

 TODAY:

-- Make modal close by clicking outer modal, cancel button and esc
-- make image upload work
+- Show "Add bio" button if bio text is undefined or null
+- Show textarea when clicking "Add bio" or "Edit bio" button, along with "Save button"
+- Do POST request when "Save" button was clicked and save input to database
+- close textarea after succesfull request and call function to update bio
+- ~~save textarea input in state~~